mathcrafter/mathcrafter/README.md

 - Block mining with configurable chance (25% by default)
 - Score calculation based on pickaxe strength and critical values
 - Quick inventory showing both pickaxes and blocks
+- Craft pickaxes using blocks collected from biomes

 ## Block Mining